Al0010/heikin-ashi-bars/README.md

 # Follow this steps to develop an Heikin Ashi chart candles for ByBit exchange.

 -----------------------------------------------------------------------------------------------------------------------------
-1) Launch from your terminal the command: pip3 install virtualenv
+1) Launch from your terminal the command: `pip3 install virtualenv`
 -----------------------------------------------------------------------------------------------------------------------------
-2) From terminal moved inside (from the terminal on both windows and mac the command is: cd<PATH_CARTELLA>) and launches the following commands: virtualenv .
+2) From terminal moved inside (from the terminal on both windows and mac the command is: cd<PATH_CARTELLA>) and launches the following commands: `virtualenv .`
 -----------------------------------------------------------------------------------------------------------------------------
 3) Then again from the terminal, activate it (and within the folder run the following commands):
-   Mac: source bin/activate
+   Mac: `source bin/activate`
-   Window: Script\activate
+   Window: `Script\activate`
 -----------------------------------------------------------------------------------------------------------------------------
-4) Then install the necessary libraries: pip install -r requirements.txt
+4) Then install the necessary libraries: `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 -----------------------------------------------------------------------------------------------------------------------------